aerinkayne/google-homepage/README.md

 A assignment created for The Odin Project.
 Build Google Homepage for HTML / CSS practice.
-(dropdowns, menus not necessary for project, but why not sometime?)
+(dropdowns, menus not necessary for project)